 Dr. Augustine Fou takes a behind-the-scenes look at how ad fraud happens.

 We recently sat down with Dr. Augustine Fou, a recognized thought leader in digital strategy, integrated marketing and ad fraud research.
-In part one of our two-part interview, Dr. Fou shares his experiences with ad fraud, the bots behind it and how bad actors take money away from good publishers and advertisers.
+Dr. Fou shares his experiences with ad fraud, the bots behind it and how bad actors take money away from good publishers and advertisers.

 Explain some of the basics of ad fraud.
 How does it happen?
 How do the fraudsters steal ad revenue?